Student Activities for Emancipation Proclamation Include:

 "...and the Executive Government of the United States, including the military and naval authority thereof, will recognize and maintain the freedom of such persons, and will do no act or acts to repress such persons, or any of them, in any efforts they may make for their actual freedom."

-This quote is also found in the immediate beginning of the Emancipation Proclamation.
+This quote is also found in the immediate beginning.
 It is saying that the government, military and navy will, and must, recognize freed slaves in rebellious states.
 More so, they will also respect their freedom and will not restrict them.

 The Executive Branch of our government must, and will, respect the newly appointed freedom of slaves.
 Not only that, but the military and navy must also respect this freedom as well.
 Oppression will be no more!